 - 1 year labor

-If you’re looking for an elite indoor cycle that is more budget friendly than most, this is a very smart buy.
+So, if you’re looking for an elite indoor cycle that’s more budget friendly than most, this is a very smart buy.